 Advice for International Businesses

-- customers, suppliers and potential business partners in the UK may well prefer to deal with a UK based entity;
+- Customers, suppliers and potential business partners in the UK may well prefer to deal with a UK-based entity;

-- offers the opportunity to incentivise UK based employees with shares or options;
+- Offers the opportunity to incentivise UK-based employees with shares or options;

 UK representatives – agents or distributors ?

-A further possibility is to set up a company as a joint venture with a UK representative, whether as agent or distributor – if so, you should definitely look closely at the company articles of association and shareholders agreement (see above)
+A further possibility is to set up a UK company as a joint venture with a UK representative, whether as agent or distributor – this would require you to consider the company’s articles of association and shareholders’ agreement (see above).